 Mohammad Sorowar Hossain, PhD

 Dr Hossain is having multi-disciplinary experiences covering academia and industry.
 He has been working in the research area of biomedical/public health for the last 20 years.
 After completing a PhD in Molecular Biology from National University of Singapore (NUS), he was Postdoctoral Research Fellow at DUKE-NUS Graduate Medical School and National Cancer Centre Singapore.
-With over a decade of training in world-class research facilities in Singapore, he returned to the home country, Bangladesh and served in various capacities including Head and Senior Manager (Head, R&D) at Incepta Pharmaceutical Ltd. (Biotech division) and Assistant professor at BRAC University.
+He did Bachelor and Master in Microbiology from University of Dhaka, Bangladesh.
+With over a decade of training in world-class research facilities in Singapore, he returned to the home country, Bangladesh and served in various capacities including Head and Senior Manager (Head, R&D) at Incepta Pharmaceutical Ltd. (Biotech division) and Assistant professor in Microbiology at BRAC University.
 He is currently contributing as Executive Director of Biomedical Research Foundation (BRF), Bangladesh and serving as Associate Professor at School of Environment and Life Sciences, Independent University, Bangladesh (IUB).
 He has been also appointed as an Honorary Principal Fellow at the University of Wollongong, Australia,

 He has co-authored publications in high-impact journals such as Lancet, Cell Report, Oncogene, Stem Cell Report, Journal of Biological Chemistry, Journal of Virology, Biology of reproduction, Virology, BMC Cancer and Cancer Epidemiology, Autism, Orphanet Journal of Rare Diseases, Plos Neglected Tropical Diseases etc.